Sella Ronda (also spelled Sellaronda) is a 44-km ski carousel that circuits the Sella Massif in the heart of the Dolomites in the Italian Alps.

 Intermediate downhill skiers and snowboarders can tackle the orange clockwise route, or the green counterclockwise route in a single day, starting in either Val Gardena, Val Badia, Val di Fassa, or Arabba (Valle di Fodom).

 Skiing the Sellaronda is a top priority for most Dolomites-bound winter travelers.
-It’s the ultimate Dolomites ski tour, whereby you get to cross four mountain passes (Passo Sella, Passo Pordoi, Passo Campolongo, and Passo Gardena), take in four valleys, and see multiple mountain groups.
+It’s the ultimate Dolomites ski tour, whereby you get to ski across four mountain passes (Passo Sella, Passo Pordoi, Passo Campolongo, and Passo Gardena), take in four valleys, and see multiple mountain groups, all in just a few hours.

-We loved skiing (Sabrina) and snowboarding (Kati) the Sellaronda green route in early December during our Val Gardena ski trip.
-It was such a unique experience, because you never ski the same slope twice and you have a goal to complete.
+During our early December ski trip to Val Gardena, we had a fantastic time skiing (Sabrina) and snowboarding (Kati) the Sellaronda green route.
+The following March, I took on the orange route.
+It’s an incredible experience, because you never ski the same slope twice and you have a goal to complete.
 It’s truly a grand tour of the Dolomites on skis.

 That being said, I was also anxious, because of the timing and fear of getting lost.